 It was a day of high drama in Madison, the state capital, and underscored the growing tensions over efforts to balance state budgets in the face of massive unfunded pension liabilities, rising Medicaid costs and diminished tax revenues brought on by one of the worst recessions in U.S. history.
 State tax collections, adjusted for inflation, are now 12 percent below pre-recession levels, while the need for state-funded services has not declined.
 Some 45 states and the District of Columbia are projecting budget shortfalls for fiscal year 2012, which begins July 1, 2011 in most states, according to the Center on Budget and Policy Priorities.

-Despite the massive demonstrations at the state Capitol, Walker says he will forge ahead with plans requiring public workers to pay more for their health insurance and pensions, effectively cutting the take-home pay of many by around 7 percent.
+Despite two days of demonstrations at the state Capitol, Walker says he will forge ahead with plans requiring public workers to pay more for their health insurance and pensions, effectively cutting the take-home pay of many by around 7 percent.
 He also wants to weaken most public sector unions by curtailing their collective bargaining rights, limiting talks to the subject of basic wages.
 President Obama said today that the governor’s proposals “seem more like an assault on unions.”

 As Republicans tried to begin state Senate business Thursday, observers in the gallery screamed "Freedom!
 Democracy!
 Unions!"
 Opponents cheered when a legislative leader announced there were not enough senators present to proceed, according to the Associated Press.
 The sergeant-at-arms immediately began looking for the missing lawmakers.
 If he cannot find them, he's authorized to seek help, including potentially contacting police.